Will-Murphy/nietchze-gpt/README.md

 # Pico-GPT

-Pico-GPT is a simple, lightweight generative pre-trained transformer (GPT) model used to generate text after training on a given input.
-The model is trained on a single input text file and produces text based on learned relationships between characters or words.
+Pico-GPT is a simple, lightweight generative pre-trained transformer (GPT) model used to generate text.
+It is trained on a single text file and produces text based on learned relationships between characters or words.
 It is based on https://github.com/karpathy/nanoGPT and designed for use on a laptop.

 ## Requirements